The Who, What, Where, When and Sometimes, Why.

 Komen Perspectives

-Read our perspective on risk-reducing mastectomy.*
+Read our perspective on risk-reducing mastectomies.*

 Risk-reducing contralateral mastectomy

-Risk-reducing contralateral mastectomy (contralateral prophylactic mastectomy) is the removal of the opposite (contralateral) breast in a person who has breast cancer in only one breast.
+A risk-reducing contralateral mastectomy (contralateral prophylactic mastectomy) is the removal of the opposite (contralateral) breast in a person who has breast cancer in only one breast.
 It’s usually done at the same time as breast cancer surgery, so both breasts are removed during surgery.

-Learn more about risk-reducing contralateral mastectomy.
+Learn more about a risk-reducing contralateral mastectomy.

 Risk-reducing salpingo-oophorectomy